Hokonui (radio station): Ashburton

 Hokonui was expanded into Ashburton in July 2014 broadcasting on 92.5FM and 96.5FM.
 This station was originally a local station known as 3ZE and later became part of the Classic Hits network as Classic Hits 92.5.
 Local programming was reduced to a local breakfast show in the 1990s and for much of the 2000s this show was presented by Phill Hooper.
 In April 2014 all Classic Hits stations were rebranded as The Hits and in most markets the local breakfast presenter was moved to a daytime 9am - 3pm timeslot.
 The rebrand of Ashburton's Classic Hits 92.5 to The Hits was not received well by local Ashburton listeners both with a change in music format and the loss of a local breakfast show.
 In July 2014 a decision was made to launch Hokonui into the Ashburton market replacing The Hits on 92.5FM, local announcer Phill Hooper became the local breakfast announcer with the Hokonui station.
 The Hits remain in Ashburton on 89.3FM with no local programming.
 Hokonui Ashburton can also be listened to online 24/7 on iHeart Radio.

 Taranaki

 Hokonui began broadcasting in Hāwera in April 2015 on 88.2FM and 1557AM and closed down in December 2020.
 The 1557AM frequency previously broadcast NZME's network station Coast which featured a local breakfast show hosted by Bryan Vickery from their Hāwera studios.
 As part of Hokonui's launch in the area, Bryan Vickery moved to provide the breakfast show as part of the new station.
 Additionally, Hokonui used to broadcast in New Plymouth and Stratford on local FM frequencies.
-Hokonui Taranaki could also have been listened to online 24/7 on iHeart Radio.
+Hokonui Taranaki could also have been listened to online 24/7 on iHeartRadio.